Camu Camu: Superfood for Immunity & Skin Health

 Strawberries contain water, fiber, and antioxidants that support liver function and aid natural detoxification pathways—especially when consumed regularly.

-Surprise: strawberries contain trace amounts of ALA (alpha-linolenic acid), a plant-based omega-3 fatty acid that supports heart and brain health.
+Surprise: strawberries have small amounts of ALA (alpha-linolenic acid).
+This is a plant-based omega-3 fatty acid.
+It helps support heart and brain health.

-Unlike raspberries or blackberries, strawberries have lower histamine levels and are less likely to trigger allergic reactions (except for those with a specific strawberry allergy).
+Strawberries have lower histamine levels than raspberries or blackberries.
+They are less likely to cause allergic reactions, except for people with a specific strawberry allergy.

 They’re not true berries.
 Botanically, strawberries aren’t berries at all because their seeds are on the outside.